Lectionary 237: Description

 The text is written in Greek minuscule letters, in two columns per page, 19-20 lines per page.

 History

 Scrivener dated the manuscript to the 13th century, Gregory to the 12th century.
 It is presently assigned by the INTF to the 12th century.

 The manuscript was examined by Coxe and Dean Burgon.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (number 237) and Gregory (number 237a).
 Gregory saw it in 1883.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

-Currently the codex is housed at the British Library (Add.
-36822) in London.
+Currently the codex is housed at the British Library (Add MS 36822) in London.